 Myth: “I could never be a foster parent because I’m not married and don’t make a lot of money.
 I don’t even own my own house.”

-There are no such requirements.
-Foster parents can be married, single, partnered, or divorced; a homeowner or a renter.
-The only financial requirement is that you have enough of an income to support yourself and your family aside from the reimbursement you get to care for foster children.
+Take a deep breath and cut yourself a break.
+Your relationship status doesn’t matter, and you can be a homeowner or a renter.
+The only financial requirement is that you have enough of an income to support yourself and your family apart from the reimbursement you get to care for foster children.

 Myth: “Foster parents have to stay at home with the children, and I work full time.
 I guess that excludes me.”